 Diabetic Skin Conditions

+My first exposure to skin conditions was a fungal infection.
 I can remember saying to the trainer that I could not have a fungal infection because my A1c was 6%.
 A specific over-the-counter anti-fungal ointment stopped the fungal infection process, and now I travel with this small tube just in case.
 I use it in the summer when I'm in the water and I develop itchy skin on my upper shoulder always in the same place.
 It's gone, and I'm happy.

 First, we want you to know that people who do not have diabetes get these skin conditions also, but as with many other complications, diabetics tend to get them more often.
-About a third of people with diabetes will have a skin disorder caused or affected by diabetes at some time.
+About one-third of people with diabetes will have a skin disorder caused or affected by diabetes at some time.
 In fact, doctors report noting the presence of skin disorders before they diagnose diabetes.

 Skin Conditions that Can Affect People with Diabetes